 \section{Related Work}

-In recent \revision{work}, Xu et al.~\cite{xu2023constant} proposed an implementation of \revision{hypergraph-product and lifted-product codes} on atom arrays.
-They implement parity check circuits via 1D atom rearrangements that are applied to rows and columns of an atom array, matching the product structure of the codes they consider with the product structure of AODs. \revision{Our protocol targets a different family of codes where we find parity checks can be implemented by moving check qubits collectively in 2D.
-Table}~\ref{tab:movement_compare}\revision{ summarizes key difference between movement costs in their implementation and ours.
-In addition to having lower movement costs, the codes implementable by our protocol also have better encoding rates at small sizes, which may be more attractive in the near-term.} \revision{We also point out the performance of our protocol comes at the cost of generalizability, as the hypergraph-product and lifted-product codes considered in}~\cite{xu2023constant}\revision{ encompass a broader set of codes than the generalized-bicycle codes we consider.
-We believe this is a valuable trade-off as our evaluation in Section}~\ref{sec:ft}\revision{ shows the restricted set of codes are sufficient for key fault-tolerant benchmarks.}
+~ Xu et al.~\cite{xu2023constant} proposed an implementation of hypergraph-product and lifted-product codes on atom arrays.
+They implement parity check circuits via 1D atom rearrangements that are applied to rows and columns of an atom array, matching the product structure of the codes they consider with the product structure of AODs.
+In this work, qSIEVE targets a different set of codes where we find parity checks can be implemented by moving check qubits collectively in 2D.
+Table~\ref{tab:movement_compare} summarizes the key differences between their implementation and qSIEVE.
+In addition to measuring a round of stabilizers 5-11x faster, the codes implementable by qSIEVE also have better encoding rates at small sizes.
+For example, at $d=6$, codes compatible with qSIEVE have a $\sim4\times$ higher encoding rate.

-There has also been prior work on implementing other types of QEC codes, such as surface code~\cite{auger2017blueprint, viszlai2023architecture}, on atom arrays.
-Compiling NISQ algorithms for atom arrays has also been a subject of research~\cite{baker2021exploiting,patel2022geyser,tan2022qubit,tan2023compiling,nottingham2023decomposing,litteken2022reducing,patel2023graphine}, however many of these techniques would require adaptation to apply in a fault-tolerant setting.
+There has also been prior work on implementing other types of QEC codes, such as the surface code~\cite{auger2017blueprint}, on atom arrays.
+Compiling algorithms for atom arrays in the Noisy Intermediate-Scale Quantum (NISQ) era has also been a subject of research~\cite{baker2021exploiting,patel2022geyser,tan2022qubit,nottingham2023decomposing,litteken2022reducing,patel2023graphine, wang24atomique, tan2024dpaa, tan2024enola}, however many of these techniques would require adaptation to apply in a fault-tolerant setting.